davidADSP/Generative_Deep_Learning_2nd_Edition/README.md

 ### Using a cloud virtual machine

-To get set up with Google Cloud Platform, follow the instructions in the [googlecloud.md] file in this repository.
+To set up a virtual machine with GPU in Google Cloud Platform, follow the instructions in the [./googlecloud.md] file in this repository.